Written by Dr. Kristopher Bunting | Edited By Walter Pacheco | Last Update: July 8, 2024

 • Imaging alone cannot definitively diagnose mesothelioma.

 X-ray imaging has some limitations when it comes to diagnosing mesothelioma.
 A tumor biopsy is necessary for a definitive diagnosis.
-However, mesothelioma imaging scans play an important role in finding tumors and determining the stage of the disease.
+However, mesothelioma imaging scans play an essential role in finding tumors and determining the stage of the disease.

 Mesothelioma Staging With X-Rays